pnnl/tesp/install/Windows/Windows_build.rst

 - append c:\\msys64\\usr\\local\\lib\\gridlabd to GLPATH
 - append c:\\msys64\\usr\\local\\share\\gridlabd to GLPATH

-Insert the following to .bash_profile in your MSYS2 environment.
+Verify the correct paths to Java and Python for your installation, either by examining the PATH variable from a Windows (not MSYS) command prompt, or by using the Windows Settings tool.
+Insert the following to .bash_profile in your MSYS2 environment, substituting your own paths to Java and Python.

 ::